 CDEC 2340.
 Instructional Techniques for Children with Special Needs.
-(3-1-3).
+(3-0-3).
 Exploration of development and implementation of curriculum for children with special needs.
-Field experience required.

 CDEC 2341.
 The School Age Child.
-(3-1-3).
+(3-0-3).
 A study of appropriate programs for the school age child (5 to 13 years), including an overview of development, appropriate environments, materials, and activities and teaching/guidance techniques.
-Field experience required.

 CDEC 2380.
 Cooperative Education Child-Care Provider Assistant.
-(3-1-3).
+(0-15-3).
 Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
-Includes a lecture component.
 Field experience required.